mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 </script>
 ```

-I'm going to wrap the `tweened` store inside of a `signal` function, creating a custom Svelte store (stores are similar to [signals](https://www.solidjs.com/tutorial/introduction_signals), but they're not the same).
+I'm going to wrap the `tweened` store inside of a `signal` function, creating a custom Svelte store.

 ```html:+page.svelte {6-15,17,20} showLineNumbers
 <script lang="ts">